Not Yet Published

 “Sorry, Your Honor.”
 I nod a greeting to my defense counterpart, Andrew Hinckley, who introduces me to the hospital’s vice president, a man whose hard face seems type-cast to play a corporate scoundrel.
 I already know Stephanie, the lawyer for the hospital’s malpractice carrier.

-“Anything we need to discuss before getting started?” the judge asks, his perfunctory tone indicating that the correct answer is no.
+“Anything we need to discuss before getting started?” the judge asks, his perfunctory tone dictating that the correct answer is no.

 “Yes, Your Honor,” I reply firmly.